xtrime-ru/TelegramApiServer/README.md

 ```

 ## Authorization

+> [!CAUTION]
-Please only use old and valid accounts.
+> Please only use old and valid accounts.
 All new accounts will be banned by telegram.
-If your account was banned read this: https://docs.madelineproto.xyz/docs/LOGIN.html#getting-permission-to-use-the-telegram-api
+> If your account was banned read this: https://docs.madelineproto.xyz/docs/LOGIN.html#getting-permission-to-use-the-telegram-api

 1. Get app_id and app_hash at [my.telegram.org](https://my.telegram.org/).
     Only one app_id needed for any amount of users and bots.
 1. Fill app_id and app_hash in `.env.docker`.
 1. Start TelegramApiServer in cli:
     1. Start container interactively: `docker compose run --rm api`
-        2. If you need to start multiple sessions, create docker-compose.override.yml.
+    1. If you need to start multiple sessions, create docker-compose.override.yml.
 Add additional containers there.
 Use unique ports and session names in `command`.
 1. Authorize your session:
     1. After promt, fill your phone number, or bot hash.
     1. You will receive telegram code.
 Type it in.